apasulka/Viral-BONCAT-nanoSIMS/README.md

 ### References and additional software used in data processing

-The following are the differnt outside software packages used with links to their websites and installation instructions.
+The following are the different outside software packages used with links to their websites and installation instructions.

  - Mapping and ROI identification in raw NanoSIMS data: [Look at NanoSIMS ](http://nanosims.geo.uu.nl/nanosims-wiki/doku.php/nanosims:lans) (Polerecky et al. 2012)
  - Processing, calibration and visualization of LANS data in R: [lans2r](https://github.com/KopfLab/lans2r#lans2r)